Have questions? We're here.

 Day 3: Port Vendres, France

-The intimate village of Port-Vendres provides access to inland treasures, allowing you to stroll the streets of surrealist-style Figueres, wander the lanes of Collioure, or scale the walls, in true Robin Hood style, of Hollywood's favorite movie set, the fortified town of Carcassonne; well, perhaps stand in the shade of its turrets.
+The intimate village of Port-Vendres provides access to inland treasures, giving you the opportunity to stroll the streets of surrealist-style Figueres, wander the lanes of Collioure, or scale the walls, in true Robin Hood style, of Hollywood’s favorite movie set, the fortified town of Carcassonne; well, perhaps stand in the shade of its turrets.
 For those opting for a morning experience, your port location offers the perfect opportunity to explore the charming streets of an authentic French coastal town.

 Personalize your exploration with the included ‘Your Choice’ experiences.